MahmoudAbdelkhalik131/Dolane/README.md

 Next Steps
 1. Sentence Creation for Accessibility

-Goal: Enable disabled users to create and use predefined sentences.
+Goal: Enable disabled users to create and use predefined sentences. ( Done)

 1.1 Sentences will be read directly on the frontend to optimize performance.
+(In The Front)

-1.2 The text will be saved in the database for persistence and later use.
+1.2 The text will be saved in the database for persistence and later use.   ( Done)

-2. Authentication Enhancements
+2. Authentication Enhancements  (In-progrss)

 2.1 Add verification code during the registration process for increased security.